Have you ever wondered why your parents gave you your name? Have you ever wondered to yourself “What does my name mean?“.

 When I refer to the origins of names I am referring to how you and your ancestors got your name.
 And not how the actual name came to be.

 What about named patterns in your tree?

-Another interesting article in which I have recently wrote discussed the names and the named patterns that are found within your family tree.
+Another interesting article which I have recently written discussed the names and the named patterns that are found within your family tree.

-There are a number of conventions which may have been used in order to get your name.
+Several conventions may have been used to get your name.

 For example, you may have acquired your first name from your father.